wustlcse237sp20/project-myfrienddragon/README.md

 # CSE237 - My Friend Dragon#
-By: Julia Smith, Katrina Ragbeer, Matthew Alexander, and Shahd Alyasiry
+By: Julia Smith, Katrina Ragbeer, Matthew Alexander

 # How to Run From Command Line#
 From the project repository directory, type the following into the command line: